keenla/audio-codec-with-negative-losses/README.md

 _______________________________________________________________________________________________________

-Audio signal statistical analysis  concept idea for: audio compression, that may be considered to have "negative losses", thus output audio quality may be better, than originals; in everyday life it's also known as: audio codec
+Audio signal statistical analysis  concept idea for: audio compression, that may be considered to have "negative losses"; or output audio quality may be better, than contained in original data stream;
+(well, "The True Original Audio" ends at microphone membrane anyway)

 audio (music) conversion to note list and lyrics text, audio signal analogue to "optical character recognition"